Showcase Terms And Conditions

 In the event of a surplus balance (the difference between the cost of college and the amount of the scholarship award), said amount can be transferred over to any post-secondary education, including but not limited to any certification or licensing (same rules for disbursement apply).

 Scholarship applicant awardee(s) may use the awarded scholarship amount towards class books.
-To be reimbursed for books, awardee(s) must provide us with a copy of the receipt.
+To be reimbursed for books, the awardee(s) must provide us with a copy of the receipt.
 Reimbursement will be processed by check or direct deposit only.
-Processing may take up two seven business days from the day that the proof of purchase was provided.
+Processing may take up to seven business days from the day that the proof of purchase was provided.